Mathis-Spataro/Mesh-Refinement/README.md

 ### Ruppert's algorithm

 This one is a way of increasing the quality of an already Delaunay-enforced mesh.
-Triangles are splitted in 2 until all angles in the mesh are bellow a threshold.
+Triangles are split in 2 until all angles in the mesh are bellow a threshold.

 ## Results